Performance and scale testing

 How we tested...

-Before we started the test, we needed to determine what size and shape of the data set represents a typical large Jira instance.
+Before we started the test, we needed to determine what size and shape of data set represents a typical large Jira instance.

 Actions performed...